msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 I felt at the end of my time in Ishigaki that finally, I was getting there.
 Finally, I could see measurable progress.
 I felt that maybe an additional 1 year of living there would have gotten me to some decent level of fluency where I could honestly say that I was fluent without feeling like a fraud.

 I like to think learning Japanese is like playing a RPG.
 Every step of the way, every level up, you get new skills, new powers, new equipment, and god damn it is so awesome.
 But just like RPG's, it takes longer to level up the higher you get, you might even wondering if you are even gaining any experience points.
 And of course, there is the last boss - The fearsome chatterbox old man at the onsen (hot spring), where you are butt-naked, defenseless, and you have no idea what the actual fuck this man is saying and you just smile and nod.
-My goal when starting Japanese was to beat the indigo plateau, not get all the way to level 100.
-In reality, I just barely squeaked by Brock with my shitty over-leveled Charmander.

 So after everything here is my list of cold hard Japanese learning truths that I learned on this long journey.